 13. Vietnamese fermented glutinous rice (Chè cơm rượu)

 Vietnamese fermented glutinous rice is a must food at Worm-killing festival in Vietnam.
 Steamed sticky rice is formed into small balls and fermented with a special yeast for 3-5 days.
-It should be stored in refrigerator after making.
-The liquid which is produced with this food is drunk as a glutinous rice.
+It should be stored in the refrigerator after making.
+The liquid which is produced with this food is drunk as glutinous rice.
 The sour, sweet, tender fermented glutinous rice balls are served with syrup at room temperature.

 14. Vietnamese grilled banana in sticky rice, tapioca pearl and coconut dessert (Chè chuối nướng)